Land-grant university: State law precedents

 Prior to the enactment of the Morrill Act in 1862, individual states established institutions of higher education with grants of land.
 The first state to do so was Georgia, which set aside 40,000 acres for higher education in 1784 and incorporated the University of Georgia in 1785.

+The College Lands were a tract of land in Ohio that the Congress in 1787 donated for the support of a university.
+The Ohio state legislature assigned the lands in 1804 to the creation of a new school, Ohio University.